jimpea/github_tutorial/git_intro.md

 Upload your new repository to your github account, make it public you can then share it with anyone.
 Follow the github instructions [here](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#adding-a-local-repository-to-github-using-git).

-I have added a new empty repo to github, now link this local repo with the new gitub repo
+I have added a new empty repo to github, now link this local repo with the new github repo

 ```bash
 (py11) PS W:\play\git_tutorial> git remote add origin https://github.com/jimpea/github_tutorial.git